 I have specialized training and experience not only in working with issues pertaining to domestic violence, but also spirituality, addiction, mood disorders, anxiety, attachment and trauma recovery.

-I take part in ongoing post-masters education and intensive training around evidenced-based therapeutic practices, expressive arts therapies, mindfulness and mind/body modalities, and I continue to expand my awareness for gender, religious/spiritual, socioeconomic, racial and cultural differences.
+I take part in ongoing post-masters education and intensive training around evidenced-based therapeutic practices, expressive arts therapies, mindfulness and mind/body modalities.
+I continue to expand my awareness for gender, religious/spiritual, socioeconomic, racial and cultural differences, and challenge my biases to best support my clients.

-In addition, I hold professional affiliations with the American Counseling Association (ACA), Oregon Counseling Association (ORCA) and EMDR International Association (EMDRIA).
+In addition, I hold professional affiliations with the American Counseling Association (ACA) and the EMDR International Association (EMDRIA).